Coded-Commerce-LLC/WooCommerce-Prune-Orders/readme.txt

 == Screenshots ==

 1. Displays the tools added into WP Admin > WooCommerce > Status > Tools section.
+2. Displays a prompt for the date to trim orders up to.
-2. Displays one of the tools after being ran with some orders.
+3. Displays one of the tools after being ran with some orders.
-3. Displays the orders just moved into the trash.
+4. Displays the orders just moved into the trash.

 == Changelog ==